Awfully Chocolate

 Awfully Chocolate is a bakery chain in Asia.
 It is known for its all-chocolate cake and other desserts.
 It has 17 locations including shops, cafes and restaurants.

 History

-Awfully Chocolate was founded by Lyn Lee, who left her job as an attorney to start the business in 1998.
+Awfully Chocolate was founded by Lyn Lee and John Yap.
+Lee left her job as an attorney to start the business in 1998.
 Its first store was in Katong in Singapore.
 Only one type of cake was sold: a round six-inch chocolate fudge cake called the "all-chocolate cake".
 The store had an unusual minimalist design in dark brown and white, with the cakes not on display.
 It received early attention for not looking like a typical cake store and for its similarly minimalist-looking single product.

 Its second store, at Cluny Court, was opened in 2004.

 By 2007 there were 17 franchise locations in China, Taiwan and Hong Kong.

 It later opened a cafe called Ninethirty.

 Products

 Cakes

 The all-chocolate cake was Awfully Chocolate's first product.
 It was sold in whole 6-inch cakes.
 Half a year later, the chocolate banana cake was introduced, followed by the chocolate, rum and cherry cake for Christmas in December 1999.